 No deaths from Snake bites?

 According to recent media reports (because someone unfortunately died due to a snake bite in rural Queensland), there are estimated to be 3,000 snake bites in Australia every year but only two deaths.
-Of the 3,000 bites, less than a fifth require antivenom.
+Of the 3,000 bites less than a fifth require antivenom.
 So what’s wrong with Australia’s snake population?
-Australia is home the world’s top 10 venomous snakes but they don’t seem to doing a particularly good job of killing us.
+Australia is home to some of the world’s most venomous snakes but they don’t seem to doing a particularly good job of killing us. 🙂

 Too big to eat